CaoyiXue/EE547_final_project/README.md

 - React: Render the front web app

 ## Deployment
 Because this project has achieved full-stack integration based on vite and vite-express.
 Once install this repo, you can following the following simple steps to deploy it.
+Our website is [http://3.13.47.159:3001](http://3.13.47.159:3001)
 - Install node and node package
 - Export your ip address and port in the environment by `export VITE_URL=http://you_public_ip_address:port`.
 Otherwise, it will use `localhost`
 - Run `npm run build` to build vite